Building lifelong relationships rooted in performance and trust. At The Holland Group Retirement Wealth Advisors, our sole focus is YOU.

 Leading Investment and Tax Advisor Steve Holland Takes Proactive Approach With Clients

-Leading Investment and Tax Advisor Steve Holland is the founder of The Holland Group Retirement Wealth Advisors, a proactive financial firm in the Tampa Bay, Florida area specializing in protecting and growing wealth for serious investors.
-Holland has been in the insurance and financial services industry in Florida for over 20 years and has been involved in tax preparation and advisory services for over a quarter of a century.
+The Holland Group Retirement Wealth Advisors have helped hundreds through their investment, tax, and estate planning services all under one roof.
+Leading Investment and Tax Advisor Steve Holland is the founder of The Holland Group Retirement Wealth Advisors, a proactive financial firm in the Tampa Bay Florida area.
+The firm specializes in recommending best practices and providing options for serious investors looking to protect and grow their wealth.
+Holland has been in the insurance and financial services industry in Florida for 25 years, and has been involved in tax preparation and advisory services for nearly 30 years.

-As one of the Bay area's investment and tax reduction specialists, Holland has been a popular guest speaker at well over one thousand financial workshops, helping to educate investors and teach other financial advisors the importance of identifying portfolio risk through diversification, tax minimization and comprehensive estate planning.
-Holland has become an industry leader by helping his clients make the best decisions for their investments, income tax and estate planning needs.
-In today’s world of “information overload,” client education is crucial and Holland has taken a lead role in this effort.
-While Holland’s work has not always been in Financial Services and Tax Advising, he has always been able to achieve success in business.
-In his early years, Holland then began working for someone with a costume jewelry business in NYC.
-After a short period of time he bought into the company and the business experienced accelerated growth.
+As one of the Tampa Bay area's investment and tax reduction specialists, Holland has been a popular guest speaker at well over one thousand financial workshops, helping to educate investors and teach other financial advisors the importance of identifying portfolio risk through diversification, tax minimization and comprehensive estate planning.
+Holland has become an industry leader by helping his clients make the best decisions for their investment, income tax and estate planning needs.
+In today’s world of “information overload,” client education is crucial, and Holland has taken a lead role in this effort.
+While Holland’s work has not always been in financial services and tax advising, he has always been able to achieve success in business.
+In his early years, Holland worked for a costume jewelry business in New York City.
+After a short period, he bought into the company, and the business experienced accelerated growth.

-By age 27, after a serious accident resulting in almost a one year recovery time, Holland sold his portion of the company and began to search for a warmer climate.
-After evaluating several options between California and Florida, Holland and his wife made the decision to relocate to the Tampa Bay area of Florida.
+By age 27, after a serious accident resulting in almost a one-year recovery, Holland sold his portion of the company and began to search for a warmer climate.
+After considering several options in California and Florida, Holland and his wife, Elizabeth, made the decision to relocate to the Tampa Bay area.
 They bought a house and a couple of other properties, thinking real estate may be their next business venture.

-“A lot of it has to do with just hard work and understanding what the client is going through; their fear and anxiety about investing and the right investment strategy, the IRS, potential audits, potential family issues, and the list goes on.
-I’ve constantly been in touch with investors and what’s important to them.
-And, I absolutely love what I do.
+“A lot of it has to do with just hard work and understanding what the client is going through; their fear and anxiety about investing and the right investment strategy, the IRS, potential audits, potential family issues, and the list goes on,” Holland explained.
+“I’ve constantly been in touch with investors and what’s important to them.
+And I absolutely love what I do.
 It’s been said, ‘Find something that you love to do and you’ll never work another day in your life.’
-I can work sixty-five or seventy hours a week and not feel depleted at all because I love it so much.”
+I can work 65 or s70 hours a week and not feel depleted at all because I love it so much.”

-“There are a lot of investors who have been with the very big firms and they are not happy.
-They tell me they don’t get the individualized attention that we offer at our firm.
+“There are a lot of investors who have been with the very big firms, and they are not happy,” he said.
+“They tell me they don’t get the individualized attention that we offer at our firm.
 The larger firms or brokerage houses don’t prepare their tax return and they don’t provide estate planning in their office.
 We are an independent, smaller firm who gives much more attention to our clients, giving them more proactive services and more personal reviews.
-We are three firms under one roof; a full service financial firm, an accounting firm, and an estate planning firm.
+We are three firms under one roof: a full-service financial firm, an accounting firm and an estate planning firm.
 If you go to a big brokerage firm, they are going to tell you, ‘We can’t give tax advice or we can’t give estate planning advice.
 Here’s a business card of an estate attorney or of an accountant we think will do a good job for you.’
-Our clients love the fact that they can drop off their taxes, get their investments explained to them, and get an estate plan done all under one roof.
+Our clients love the fact that they can drop off their taxes, get their investments explained to them and get an estate plan done all under one roof.
 It makes a big difference when people are invested in accordance with their tax structure.
-Over ninety percent of our investment clients have me prepare their tax returns.
+Over 90 percent of our investment clients have me prepare their tax returns.
 That makes a big difference.
-When I can sit down, go over their investments, then pull out their tax return and tell them, ‘Because of your investment activity this is how it is impacting your tax return and here is how we can reduce your tax liability,’ it is a huge convenience for my clients.
+When I can sit down, go over their investments, then pull out their tax return and tell them, ‘This is how investment activity it is impacting your tax return, and here is how we can reduce your tax liability,’ it is a huge convenience.
 Most financial planners don’t even know how taxes work.
 Most of them have never prepared one tax return.
 I’ve prepared thousands.”

-Holland also has an Estate Planning and Elder Law Attorney who works with him at his office who also holds a Master’s Degree in Taxation.
+Holland also has an estate planning and elder law attorney who works with him at his office who also holds a master’s degree in taxation.
 According to Holland, having an attorney associated with the Holland Group office is also a significant convenience for his clients and has been a great asset to his firm over the years.

-“Investors today are very apprehensive, nervous, and stressed out about what to do with their investments.
-In over twenty years I’ve never seen so many people come into my office for help who are sitting in cash.
+“Investors today are very apprehensive, nervous and stressed out about what to do with their investments,” Holland said.
+“In over 20 years, I’ve never seen so many people come into my office for help who are sitting in cash.
 I’m talking about people with up to a million dollars – sitting in cash!
-I talked to one client a couple of weeks ago that had $2.2 million in cash and his philosophy is, ‘I don’t want to lose any money and I don’t know where to go because interest rates are so bad I don’t even want to tie it up in CD’s.’
-It’s really a very, very troubling time period and the problem with a lot of the financial planners out there is that many times they are told by their firms and their managers, ‘Just diversify, keep your people in the market, and they’ll be fine.’
+I talked to one client a couple of weeks ago that had $2.2 million in cash and his philosophy is, ‘I don’t want to lose any money and I don’t know where to go because interest rates are so bad I don’t even want to tie it up in CDs.’
+It’s really a very, very troubling time period, and the problem with a lot of the financial planners out there is that many times they are told by their firms and their managers, ‘Just diversify, keep your people in the market, and they’ll be fine.’
 That may not necessarily be true.
 We can go back 8, 10, 12 years now and there has been very little growth and people are sick and tired of being told to just hang in there.”

-“Our philosophy is that we work with the ‘millionaire next door.’
-We work with many people who have a net worth in excess of one million dollars, but they don’t necessarily have a Rolls Royce in the driveway or their own private jet.
-They live normal lives, usually in conservative quiet neighborhoods but they just live a bit better than many and as a result, they may have more investing challenges than most.”
+“Our philosophy is that we work with the ‘millionaire next door,’” Holland explained.
+“We work with many people who have a net worth in excess of $1 million, but they don’t necessarily have a Rolls Royce in the driveway or their own private jet.
+They live normal lives, usually in conservative quiet neighborhoods, but they just live a bit better than many and as a result, they may have more investing challenges than most.”